 Tirol's history of copper and silver mining dates back to the Bronze Age and had its heydays in the 15th and 16th century, the Silbertaler and the Habsburg Empire in the days of Emperor Maximilian I.

-Starting off with an overview of the Tyrol’s geological formations fossils act as stone witnesses.
+Starting off with an overview of the Tyrol’s geological formations, fossiles act as stone witnesses.
 The exhibition continues with scientific explanations about crystals and prehistoric finds and then moves on to the beginning of mining activity.

 Various references in the “Schwazer Bergbuch” and in the Agricola drawings document that the mining endeavours of the 15th century were perfectly organised.
 The original objects found tell stories of the hard work in the mines.
-A 200 year old guide pin mine cart is the museums big treasure.
+A 200-year-old guide pin mine cart is the museum´s big treasure.

 - geological objects, fossiles, minerals

 - a section on early history - from the Stone Age to the Romans, 6000 years of Brixlegg history

 - original findings such as mine trolleys, etc.

 - ore processing, scales, weights

-The exhibition HIAS REBITSCH - A MOUNTAINEER'S LIFE shows data about this pioneer from Brixlegg and archiological artefacts from his many journeys to the Andes.
+The exhibition HIAS REBITSCH - A MOUNTAINEER'S LIFE presents data about this well-known pioneer from Brixlegg as well as archeological artefacts from his many journeys to the Andes.